The Team

 Mr. Abdukerim Egbomeade

-One of our new in-takes, but quickly entrenching himself in the standards and vision of the school, meet Mr. Keri, our I.C.T. and Coding instructor.
-Mr. Keri would probably be one of the fastest members of the new staff body to settle in and make himself a part of the family.
+A not-so-new member of our team, meet Mr. Keri, our I.C.T. and Coding instructor.
+Mr. Keri would probably be one of the fastest members of the new staff body to settle in and make himself a part of the family after two sessions with us.
 He is courteous, friendly and willing to get involved in other aspects of school life not directly related to his primary assignment.
-He established himself as reliable and one that other staff members can call upon and depend on, when they need help.
-He is familiar with the working of electronics and expectedly joined the Media Department in school where he is present for all school event, helping out with the sound production, visual projection, internal photo and video coverage amongst other things.
+He is familiar with electronics and expectedly joined the Media Team in school where he is present for all school events, assisting with the sound production, visual projection, internal photo and video coverage amongst other things.
 He is very protective of his ICT room and maintains it in pristine conditions always.

 Mr. Emmanuel Loco